aws/aws-cli/awscli/examples/ecs/describe-container-instances.rst

 **To describe container instance**

-This example command provides a description of the specified container instance in the ``update`` cluster, using the container instance UUID as an identifier.
+The following example shows how to describe a container instance in the ``update`` cluster, using the container instance UUID as an identifier.

 Command::